RashadHagen/Add-Roles-and-Featues/README.md

   ⏹️ Description</h2>

 <p style="font-family: Georgia, serif; font-size: 16px; margin-top: 12px; margin-bottom: 12px;">
 This project will go over how to add/install Roles and Features in Microsoft Server Manager.
-Roles and Features allows you to manage the functionalities of a server, including: installing, removing, and viewing details about roles and features.
-This functionality lets you configure a server for specific tasks and adapt its capabilities based on your needs.
+Roles and Features allows you to manage Windows Server roles and features remotely from a Windows computer.
+RSAT enables centralized management of multiple servers, eliminating the need to log in to each server individually.
+This includes tools like Server Manager, MMC snap-ins, consoles, PowerShell cmdlets, and command-line tools.
 </b>